 - extended time (generally time and a half or double time)

 - a reduced-distraction environment

 - and/or scribing and reading services.

 Students using accommodated testing services must have completed a testing contract with you and submitted it online to Disability Resources seven days prior to a test.

 Pop quizzes are also covered by testing accommodations.

 Notetaking Services: We provide notes through three mechanisms

-- instructor notes provided on Blackboard for all students
+- Instructor notes provided on Moodle for all students

 We do ask faculty for assistance in helping us locate notetakers.